- How do you reverse a singly linked list? How do you reverse a doubly linked list? Write a C program to do the same.

 12.Write a C program to free the nodes of a linked list

-Before looking at the answer, try writing a simple C program (with a for loop) to do this.
+Before looking at the answer, try writing a simple C program

 Quite a few people get this wrong.